mattias-p/linky/README.md

 example_site/path/to/example.md:9: NO_FRAG #non-existing
 ```

-With --check a status token is added to each line.
+A status token is added to each line indicating the outcome of the
-`OK` means that resolution succeeded.
+resolution.
-Other tokens represent different kinds of failure.
+An `OK` token indicates that the resolution succeeded without remarks.
 For details on how links are resolved see the [link resolution section].